The best young musicians in Asia don't come from just one country.

 Vladimir Pavtchinskii

-Clarinet · Sun Symphony Orchestra, Vietnam
+Principal Clarinet, Sun Symphony Orchestra Vietnam

 Born in Kyiv into a musical family, Vladimir Pavtchinskii has performed at the Musikverein Vienna, Concertgebouw Amsterdam, Royal Albert Hall and Tonhalle Zürich.
 He has worked under Sir Simon Rattle, Mikhail Pletnev and Teodor Currentzis, and served as Principal Clarinet of the Sun Symphony Orchestra in Vietnam since 2018.
 He previously collaborated with the Royal Swedish Opera in Stockholm and Hulencourt Festival in Brussels.